ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [EndBiasEnum](EndBiasEnum.md) - Permitted values for end bias
  * [FileFormatEnum](FileFormatEnum.md) - Enum to capture file types.
  * [FlowCellTypeEnum](FlowCellTypeEnum.md) - Permitted values for flow cell type
- * [ForwardOrReverseEnum](ForwardOrReverseEnum.md) - Enum to capture whether the reads from paired-end sequencing are forward (R1) or reverse (R2).
  * [GeographicalRegionEnum](GeographicalRegionEnum.md) - Permitted values for geographical region
- * [IndexReadEnum](IndexReadEnum.md) - Permitted Values to indicate the location of a sequence component in a read or index
  * [IndividualSexEnum](IndividualSexEnum.md) - The sex of an Individual as as defined in a specific medical and clinical context.
  * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for the instrument model
  * [IsolationEnum](IsolationEnum.md) - Describes how biomaterial was isolated.
  * [KaryotypeEnum](KaryotypeEnum.md) - Permitted values for karyotype
  * [LibraryPreparationKitRetailNameEnum](LibraryPreparationKitRetailNameEnum.md) - Permitted values for library preparation kit retail name
- * [LibraryPreparationLibraryLayoutEnum](LibraryPreparationLibraryLayoutEnum.md) - Single-end vs paired-end library
  * [LibraryPreparationLibrarySelectionEnum](LibraryPreparationLibrarySelectionEnum.md) - Permitted vocabulary for library selections
  * [LibraryPreparationLibraryTypeEnum](LibraryPreparationLibraryTypeEnum.md) - The type of the library
  * [LibraryPreparationRNASeqStrandednessEnum](LibraryPreparationRNASeqStrandednessEnum.md) - Permitted values for library preparation RNASeq strandedness
- * [MutantOrWildtypeEnum](MutantOrWildtypeEnum.md) - Enum to capture whether a condition corresponds to a mutant or a wildtype.
  * [PhenotypicFeaturesEnum](PhenotypicFeaturesEnum.md) - An enum describing permissible phenotype descriptors
  * [PrimerEnum](PrimerEnum.md) - Permitted values for primer
  * [SampleBarcodeReadEnum](SampleBarcodeReadEnum.md) - Permitted values for sample barcode read
  * [SampleTypeEnum](SampleTypeEnum.md) - The type of a sample
+ * [SequencingProtocolSequencingLayoutEnum](SequencingProtocolSequencingLayoutEnum.md) - Single-end vs paired-end sequencing
  * [StorageEnum](StorageEnum.md) - Enum to capture how a Sample or Biospecimen was stored.
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
  * [TissueEnum](TissueEnum.md) - A tissue as described in the BRENDA ontology.